ssingh95jhu/Cold_Ischemia_Injury_Molecular_Characterization/9.FigureS2/README.md

-This folder contains the code FigS1_E-L_Quality_Control.R demonstrating how to perform quality control (QC) analysis on the cold ischemia injury (CIS) spatial transcriptomics datasets.
+This folder contains the code FigS2_A-L_TopMarkers_Heatmaps.R demonstrating how to plot heatmaps (Supplemenatry Figure S@) of the top marker genes of the different compartments (i.e.,inner medulla, outer medulla, cortex) belonging to the different experimental groups (i.e.,CIS, AKI, CTRL and AKI24).